Perfect for families, pets, walkers and cyclists

 Seacliff Beach is entered through a private road off the A198 at Auldhame.
 It is a wonderfully sheltered spot containing Seacliff Harbour, said to be the smallest harbour in the UK.
 Great views of Tantallon Castle which looms on a cliff overlooking the beach.
 Sandy beach, ideal for families and water sports, with excellent rock pools at either end of the beach.

 Also known as Ravensheugh Sands, this beach has its own wild charm and is normally very quiet.
 Walk through the woods along one of the many paths which wind their way through the links, finally emerging from the forest out onto the huge sandy bay with dramatic views of the Bass Rock.
+20 miles from Drummohr via the A1.

 Almost hidden behind